ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 ```

 **A note about action IDs.** For the example above, we looked up the action ID in the database.
 However, the action ID of your method may be different in your database than someone else as the IDs are auto-incremented by the database on insertion.
-Therefore, it's always best practice to fetch your action ID for use in a template by using the [`fetch_action_id()`](/development/legacy/libraries/cp.md#fetch_action_idclass-method) method from the `CP Class` library.
+Therefore, when dynamically creating the form with a custom template tag, it's always best practice to fetch your action ID for use in a template by using the [`fetch_action_id()`](/development/legacy/libraries/cp.md#fetch_action_idclass-method) method from the `CP Class` library.

-We would do this in our add-on with something like this:
+We would do this in our add-on's template tag with something like this:

 ```
 $aid = ee()->cp->fetch_action_id(`Amazing_add_on`, `ExampleAction`);